BetterBetting Reaches Market Capitalization of $232.69 Million (BETR)

-BetterBetting (CURRENCY:BETR) traded flat against the US dollar during the one day period ending at 22:00 PM Eastern on March 11th.
-BetterBetting has a total market capitalization of $232.69 million and approximately $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
-In the last seven days, BetterBetting has traded flat against the US dollar.
-One BetterBetting coin can currently be bought for $0.82 or 0.00001373 BTC on popular cryptocurrency exchanges.
+BetterBetting (BETR) traded flat against the US dollar during the twenty-four hour period ending at 13:00 PM Eastern on March 16th.
+BetterBetting has a market capitalization of $232.69 million and approximately $333,228.00 worth of BetterBetting was traded on exchanges in the last day.
+One BetterBetting coin can now be bought for $0.82 or 0.00001373 BTC on popular cryptocurrency exchanges.
+During the last week, BetterBetting has traded flat against the US dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.